 The court concluded that the work performed on the morning of July 5, 2006 was an improvement to the property such that for purposes of priority, Shelcon’s lien related back to the morning of July 5, 2006, which was before any of the mortgage deeds had been recorded against the property.
 The trial court also concluded that Shelcon’s lien release did not prevent it from filing a subsequent lien covering the work contained in the first lien filing.
 The appeals court agreed with the trial court that Shelcon was entitled to record its second lien that included work that it had previously included in its first lien, despite the signed lien release.
 The court based its holding on the fact that the owner did not take the loan proceeds from the bank and pay it to Shelcon as it had represented that it would do.
 The appellate court also concluded that the first date of work for purposes of the second lien was on the morning of July 5, 2006, and thus, Shelcon’s lien took priority over Anchor Bank’s deed of trust.

 This case contains a couple of important lessons.
 First, an owner may not be able to rely on a lien release when it is representing that it is securing the money in order to pay for the liened work, and then does not make the payment.
 Second, from the bank’s perspective, a lender must ensure that a lien release not only indicates that the lien is being released but that the releasor has been paid in full.
 If that affirmative representation had been made (it could not in this case because payment had not been made), then the bank would have been able to rely on Shelcon indicating it was paid.
 Instead, with the general contractor not paid out of the loan proceeds, the Washington courts allowed the new lien to be filed and relate back to the original work, thus trumping the lender’s later filed mortgage.
-This case is an important lesson for priority of mechanic’s liens over a lender’s mortgage interest, an issue that we confront in Maine and New England very often in mechanics lien cases.
+This case is an important lesson for priority of mechanic’s liens over a lender’s mortgage interest, an issue that we confront in ME and New England very often in mechanics lien cases.